 Use unambiguous warning labels and easy to understand pictorial warning labels for non-readers on all hazardous equipment.

 In-depth investigation of burn injuries and “near misses” should be conducted promptly to identify contributing factors and to obtain accurate information about the events leading to the incident.
-Information from these investigations can increase awareness of hazards and provide data for safety training.
+Information from these investigations can help in preventing burns, increase awareness of hazards and provide data for safety training.

 Every worker deserves a safe workplace.
 Unfortunately, injuries do occur by commission and omission.
 Increase employee awareness of the dangers through thorough orientation and ongoing safety training.
 Food truck employers should involve employees in planning and conducting safety programs and training.